 The same can be said for the wine.
-The nose has stone fruit, as it says above, but I also get meyer lemon and lemon zest which of course made it perfect with this dish.
+The nose has stone fruit, as it says above, but I also get Meyer lemon and lemon zest which of course made it perfect with this dish.
 This wine was Re-Fresh-Ing!
 It is nuanced with the citrus notes, a bit of chalk, stone fruit pit (like a crisp white peach).
 There were pits of beeswax in the background.
-For a 2017 it was remarkably crisp and fresh, and rounded beautifully.
+For a 2017 it was remarkably crisp and fresh and rounded beautifully.

-With the food it was bright with the green notes, had great acid for the pasta, was perfectly matched with the lemon and lemon zest and picked up the notes from the hazelnuts.
+With the food, it was bright with the green notes, had great acid for the pasta, was perfectly matched with the lemon and lemon zest, and picked up the notes from the hazelnuts.

 While they no longer have this vintage, you can find their 2019 in their online store at a most reasonable $19.00 per bottle.
 This is perfect for lunch with the alcohol sitting at just 12.5%.

-More on Illahe
+5 more Articles on Illahe